Don’t Fall for the Mockolate

 image_pdfimage_print

-When in the checkout line at the grocery store, my wife saw a chocolate bar advertised to have brownie batter chocolate that sounded extremely good.
+When in the checkout line at the grocery store, my wife saw a chocolate bar advertised to include brownie batter chocolate.
 It was organic, well-packaged, and looked like a high-quality bar—so it seemed like a great option.
-Upon opening the wrapper in the car to enjoy a few bites of her treat, she was met with an absolutely disgusting taste that overwhelmed her taste buds.
-It was the most horrible-tasting chocolate she had ever tried, and when she shared it with me at home, I could only agree—it was beyond terrible.
-The taste hits you especially hard when you’re expecting a smooth, rich chocolate experience.
+Upon opening the wrapper, she was met with the most horrible-tasting chocolate she had ever tried.
+When she shared it with me, I could only agree.
+It hit especially hard when you’re expecting a smooth, rich chocolate experience.

-Upon closer inspection of the label, we noticed it advertised milk chocolate substitute and “chocolate reinvented.”
+On the label, we noticed it advertised milk chocolate substitute and “chocolate reinvented.”
 I don’t know what this substitute is, nor do I care to find out.
-And I’m pretty sure chocolate is doing just fine on its own—there’s no reason to “reinvent” it!
+Chocolate is doing just fine on its own—there’s no reason to “reinvent” it!

-We had a good laugh about it, and it reminded us of the television show Friends, where Monica had to make “mockolate,” a chocolate substitute that everyone hated, including Monica herself (Season 2, Episode 8, if you’d like to watch it).
+It reminded us of the television show Friends, where Monica had to make “mockolate,” a chocolate substitute that everyone hated, including Monica herself (Season 2, Episode 8, if you’d like to watch it).
 Our experience was exactly like that.
-And just for some laughs, we gave a bite to some of our friends without telling them what to expect—their reactions were priceless (sorry if you were one of them and you’re reading this, haha!).
+For some laughs, we gave a bite to our friends without telling them what to expect—and their reactions were priceless.

-This got me thinking about the customers I get to talk to every day and how many of them are promised “chocolate,” but they end up getting “mockolate” instead.
-Let me explain what I mean.
+This got me thinking about the customers I talk to every day and how many of them are promised “chocolate,” but they end up getting “mockolate” instead.
+Let me explain.

 Our competitors initially dismissed our Evergreen business model as unsustainable.
 But fast-forward a decade, and now most of our competitors have their own “mockolate” version of our chocolate recipe.
 Let’s consider some examples.